Will the Taliban restrict internet access in Afghanistan? | DW | 30.08.2021

 "It was easy to waltz into Kabul with Kalashnikovs on their shoulders," he said.
 "But when it comes to running power stations, when it comes to running internet ecosystems, these are things that we have not seen the Taliban be able to do."

-Last week, the Taliban met with officials from the Afghanistan Telecom Regulatory Authority (ATRA), and stated that they will be working together to ensure that internet access remains active.
+Last week, the Taliban met with officials from the Afghanistan Telecom Regulatory Authority (ATRA), and said they would be working together to ensure that internet access remains active.

 This comes only a few months after ATRA reported that the Taliban had destroyed 28 telecommunication towers around the country.